kpdudek/Quadrotor_Thrust_Analysis/README.md

 # ATI_Log_Processor

-Matlab functions that process the data from the PixHawk and ATI Force Torque sensor.
-The results are  to find the coefficient of thrust of the motors
+Matlab functions that process the data from the PixHawk and a force torque sensor.
+The is to determine the coefficient of thrust and coefficient of torque for the motors.

+An ATI Axia80 was origionally used, but currently a JR3 30E12A4 is being set up as a replacement.

 ## Setup

-Before any test can occur clone the repository using the --recursive option so that the submodule is cloned as well:
+Before any test can occur, clone the repository using the --recursive option so that the submodule is cloned as well:
 ```
 git clone --recursive https://github.com/kpdudek/ATI_Log_Processor.git
 ```

 ### Now we will setup the dependencies:
+Instructions are written for a linux enviornment.

 First we need to setup the python enviornment:
 ```
 ~$ sudo apt-get install python-setuptools